SnowConvert: Function References for Teradata¶

 Definition¶

-Process the year from a given date truncated to the specified number of digits.
+Extract the year from a date and truncate it to a specified number of digits.

 PUBLIC.YEAR_PART_UDF(INPUT TIMESTAMP_TZ, DIGITS INTEGER)